neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network/README.md

 ## Deploying a 3-node Neo4j cluster using AWS CloudFormation in Private [Non-Internet Routable] Subnets

-The "neo4j-private-network" Cloud Formation template delivers an AWS environment running neo4j, with database instances which are *not* (inbound) internet routable.
+*The "neo4j-private-network" Cloud Formation template delivers an AWS environment running neo4j, with database instances which are not (inbound) internet routable.*

+## Deployment Steps

 To deploy this cloudformation stack, the following steps must be undertaken: